slpittman/portfolio/Beazley_Topic_Modeling_page.md

 **Links:**

-Download for Delimited Text File with Beazley Archive Data: http://shot.holycross.edu/ada-vases.tsv
+Link to Download the Delimited Text File with Beazley Archive Data: http://shot.holycross.edu/ada-vases.tsv

 Link to our work on a Jupyter Notebook: